 author and analyst

 A humble Doctor of Philosophy in History, Cadmus loves to go fishing.
-Sometimes he spends so much time on the river bank waiting for a bite, that the fish start telling him their stories.
+Sometimes he spends so much time on the river bank waiting for a bite, the fish start telling him their stories.

 author and analyst